Elias Pihlström

 Erik Elias Pihlström (born 31 August 2006) is a Swedish professional footballer who plays as a winger for FC Lugano.

 Early life

 Pihlström was born on 31 August 2006.
 Born in Laxå, Sweden, he is a native of the city.

 Club career

 As a youth player, Pihlström joined the youth academy of Swedish side Örebro.
 Following his stint there, he signed for Swedish side Adolfsbergs IK in 2023, where he made six league appearances and scored two goals.

-The same year, he signed fro Swedish side Degerfors IF, where he made thirty-eight league appearances and scored four goals.
+The same year, he signed for Swedish side Degerfors IF, where he made thirty-eight league appearances and scored four goals.
 Ahead of the 2025–26 season, he signed for Swiss side FC Lugano.

 International career

 Pihlström is a Sweden youth international.
 During November 2024, he played for the Sweden men's national under-19 football team for 2025 UEFA European Under-19 Championship qualification.